 How To Cope With A Hard Breakup?

-Don’t feel weak if you feel that you are finding it difficult to overcome a hard breakup.
-Don’t just enter into a series of blame games and a self-destructive phase and make things harder for yourself.
+Don’t feel weak if you feel that you are struggling with a breakup.
+Don’t enter into blame games and self-destructive phases.
+It would just make things harder for yourself.
 Instead, follow some of the effective coping tips to deal with a hard breakup and emerge stronger than ever.

-As a breakup targets you in phases, the best way to deal with it is to go through the 7 phases.
-Initially, you may need time to overcome the ‘shock’ of a breakup.
-Then the ‘denial’ of it may make you overlook the reality of the breakup.
+A breakup progresses steadily, and the best way to deal with it is to go through the 7 stages of the breakup.
+Initially, you may need time to overcome the ‘shock’.
+Then the ‘denial’ of it may make you overlook the ground reality.
 You may even try to negotiate with your ex over calls and texts to reconcile and reconsider the decision.

 3. Avoid your ex-partner at all costs

 Ever felt you could be friends with your ex?
-If yes, then this is a doomed recipe for disastrous ex-complications.
+If yes, then this is the perfect recipe for disastrous complications.
 Accept the reality that you can’t be friends with your ex-partner.
-Monitoring their social media posts, that is, cyberstalking them, is a toxic tactic that can make overcoming your breakup even harder.
+Monitoring their social media posts is a toxic tactic that can make overcoming your breakup even harder.

 Impulsive breakups usually result in partners trying to grab their ex’s attention.
 You may be tempted to find out if the person who breaks up hurts, but please steer clear.
 Our Bonobology relationship consultants always recommend those going through a breakup to avoid any form of contact with the ex-partner.
 Burning bridges after a breakup is crucial.

+Why are breakups so painful?
+Because people fall into the traps of mind games.
+Obsessing over a person is always unhealthy.
 Free your soul from the ex-mania and try to reconnect with your long-lost passions instead.
 This deviation may do wonders for your soul and within a few months, you will definitely overcome this nasty breakup.
-Obsessing over a person is always unhealthy.

 Over the course of the next few weeks, you might find yourself asking, “Why is getting over someone so hard?”
 But breakups are never a permanent scar on your life.
-When you give yourself ample time, you will feel that the stress is fading away, sooner or later.
-Post-breakup pain does disappear after a while.
+If you give yourself ample time, you will feel that the stress is fading away, sooner or later.
+Breakups are normal and moving on takes a while.

 Take the help of your support system, find solace in social volunteering, or find an outlet for expression in a new office project.
 Throw the thoughts of a breakup out of your system and rediscover who you are.
 In the process, your ex will definitely become a matter of the past, and the hardships of a breakup will end soon.